-One widespread focus of attention has been on power laws (or scaling) in graph vertex connectivity.
-For a graph having n vertices, let $d_i = deg(i)$ denote the degree of vertex i, $1 \le i \le n$ .
-We call $D = \{d_1, d_2, \ldots, d_n\}$ the degree sequence of the graph, assumed without loss of generality always to be ordered $d_1 \ge d_2 \ge \ldots \ge d_n$ .
-Let G(D) denote the set of all connected simple graphs (i.e., no self-loops or parallel edges) having the same graph degree D. We will say graphs $g \in G(D)$ have scaling degree sequence D (or D is scaling) if for all $1 \le k \le n_s \le n$ , D satisfies a power-law rank-size relationship of the form $kd_k^{\alpha} \approx c$ where 0 < c and $0 < \alpha$ , are constants and $n_s$ determines the range of scaling [11].
-Since scaling implies $\log(k) + \alpha \log(d_k) \approx \log(c)$ , doubly logarithmic plots of degree $d_k$ versus rank k yield approximately straight lines of slope $-\alpha$ .
-In contrast, exponential rank-size relationships (i.e., $ke^{\lambda d_k} \approx c$ ) result in approximately straight lines on semi-logarithmic plots.
+One widespread focus of attention has been on "power laws" (or "scaling") in graph vertex connectivity.
+For a graph having n vertices, let d_i denote the degree of vertex i, $1 \le i \le n$.
+We call $D = \{d_1, d_2, \ldots, d_n\}$ the degree sequence of the graph, assumed without loss of generality always to be ordered $d_1 \ge d_2 \ge \cdots \ge d_n$.
+Let G(D) denote the set of all connected simple graphs (i.e., no self-loops or parallel edges) having the same graph degree D. We will say that graphs $g \in G(D)$ have scaling-degree sequence D (or D is scaling) if for all $1 \le k \le n_s \le n$, D satisfies a power-law rank-size relationship of the form $kd_k^{\alpha} \approx c$, where 0 < c and $0 < \alpha$ are constants and n_s determines the range of scaling (11).
+Because scaling implies $\log(k) + \alpha \log(d_k) \approx \log(c)$, doubly logarithmic plots of degree d_k versus rank k yield approximately straight lines of slope $-\alpha$.
+In contrast, exponential rank-size relationships (i.e., $ke^{\lambda d_k} \approx c$) result in approximately straight lines on semilogarithmic plots.

-The most significant SF claims for the Internet are that the router graph has power law degree sequences and these give rise to "hubs", which by SF definition are highly connected vertices that are crucial to the global connectivity of the network and through which most traffic must pass [3].
-The SF assertion (later formalized in [12]) is that such hubs holds the network together, giving it "error tolerance" to random vertex failures since most vertices have low connectivity (i.e. are non-hubs), but also "attack vulnerability" to targeted hub removal, a previously overlooked "Achilles' heel."
-The rationale for this claim can be illustrated using the toy networks in Figure 1, all of which have the identical scaling degree sequence D shown in Figure 1(e).
-Figure 1(a) shows a graph (size issues notwithstanding) that is representative of the type of structure typically found in graphs generated by SF models, in this case preferential attachment (PA).
-This graph is drawn in two ways, the left and right visualizations emphasizing the growth process and Internet properties, respectively.
-Clearly, the highest degree nodes are essential for graph connectivity, and this feature can be seen even more clearly for the more idealized SF graph in Figure 1(b).
-Thus the SF claims would certainly hold if the Internet looked at all like Figure 1(a) and (b).
-As we will see the Internet looks nothing like these graphs and is much closer to Figure 1(d), which has the same degree sequence D but is otherwise completely different, with high degree vertices at the periphery of the network, where their removal would have only local effects.
-Thus, while scaling degree sequences imply the presence of high-degree vertices, they do not imply that such nodes form necessarily "crucial hubs" in the SF sense.
+The most significant SF claims for the Internet are that the router graph has power-law degree sequences that give rise to hubs, which by SF definition are highly connected vertices that are crucial to the global connectivity of the network and through which most traffic must pass (3).
+The SF assertion (later formalized in ref.
+12) is that such hubs hold the network together, giving it "error tolerance" to random vertex failures, because most vertices have low connectivity (i.e., are nonhubs) but also have "attack vulnerability" to targeted hub removal, a previously overlooked Achilles' heel.
+The rationale for this claim can be illustrated by using the toy networks shown in Fig. 1, all of which have the identical scaling-degree sequence Dshown in Fig. 1e.
+Fig. 1a shows a graph (size issues notwithstanding) that is representative of the type of structure typically found in graphs generated by SF models, in this case preferential attachment (PA).
+This graph is drawn in two ways: the left and right visualizations emphasize the growth process and Internet properties, respectively.
+Clearly, the highest-degree nodes are essential for graph connectivity, and this feature can be seen even more clearly for the more idealized SF graph shown in Fig. 1b.
+Thus, the SF claims would certainly hold if the Internet looked at all like Figs. 1 a and b.
+As we will see, the Internet looks nothing like these graphs and is much closer to Fig. 1d, which has the same degree sequence D but is otherwise completely different, with high-degree vertices at the periphery of the network, where their removal would have only local effects.
+Thus, although scaling-degree sequences imply the presence of high-degree vertices, they do not imply that such nodes form necessarily "crucial hubs" in the SF sense.

-The deeper origins of the claims involving power laws and hubs arise from the SF models' roots in statistical physics, where any particular graph is interpreted as an element from a larger statistical ensemble of graphs, with probability weights that typically arise either implicitly via some underlying stochastic generation process or by a mechanism that explicitly assigns a weight to each element of the ensemble [13, 14].
-While there exist a variety of methods for generating ensembles of graphs having scaling degree sequences, including PA, Generalized Random Graph (GRG), Power Law Random Graph (PLRG) [15], as well as random degree-preserving rewiring [16]), the resulting models are widely conjectured to be asymptotically equivalent (see for example [6] and references therein).
+The deeper origins of the claims involving power laws and hubs arise from the SF models' roots in statistical physics, in which any particular graph is interpreted as an element from a larger statistical ensemble of graphs, with probability weights that typically arise either implicitly through some underlying stochastic generation process or by a mechanism that explicitly assigns a weight to each element of the ensemble (13, 14).
+Although there exist a variety of methods for generating ensembles of graphs having scaling-degree sequences, including PA, generalized random graph, power law random graph (15), and random degree-preserving rewiring (16),